vtexdocs/dev-portal-content/docs/guides/Checkout/features/enable-the-region-for-skus.md

 Below are examples of bodies to be sent to `POST`:

-- Update session by zipCode.
+- Update session by postal code.

 ```json
 {